azain47/RekhtaGPT/ReadMe.md

 - **Normalization:** RMSNorm applied to stabilize training

 ## Inferencing
+Download the model from 'Releases' and move it to the same folder.
 Run the ```generate.py``` file and tweak the inference settings, such as temperature, top-p threshold.
 Currently Top-P and Top-K are supported, with Beam Search WIP.